chark1es/lethal_comany_modpack/README.md

 -   When the game has started, if another player wants to join the game, you must complete your run (aka end the day) and then invite the player.
 You won't be able to invite the player when the ship has landed on a moon or at the company.

--   There's a compatability checker installed to make sure everyone has the same mod version.

 -   I added a mod that skips you to the online menu screen when the game boots.

 ## List of Mods: